-This is why it takes so long to get over tendon injuriesFebruary 15th, 2013 in Other /
+This is why it takes so long to get over tendon injuriesFebruary 15, 2013 in Medicine & Health / Other

 getting over damage to tendons can be a long and painful process.
 By combining the nuclear tests of the 1950s with tissue samples and modern technology, a research collaboration between the Aarhus University and University of Copenhagen now reveals why the healing process is so slow.